-A few months ago, after being told by my doctor that diabetes and a slew of other diseases that tend to racially profile unhealthy people with melanin had some serious plans to break down my proverbial door like a police battering ram - I decided that it was time for a lifestyle change.
+A few months ago, after being told by my doctor that diabetes and a slew of other diseases that tend to racially profile unhealthy people with melanin planed on breaking down my proverbial door like a police battering ram - I decided that it was time for a lifestyle change.
 I had already stopped drinking, and that was quite the feat for someone who was a lunch pale alcoholic for the better part of two decades.
 But to really avoid the fate of so many members of my father’s side of my family, I’d have to lose a serious amount of weight.
-I mean, not just 20 pounds here or there, I’m talking about an entire person’s worth of weight - at least a supermodel with a serious cocaine problem.
-So I stopped drinking sodas, actively avoided fast food like I do family members who revealed that they were republicans, ate smaller portions, and constantly worked out as if my very life depended on it.
+I mean, not just 20 pounds here or there, I’m talking about an entire person’s worth of weight - at least a supermodel without a serious cocaine problem.
+So I stopped drinking sodas, actively avoided fast food the same way I do family members who revealed that they were republicans, ate smaller portions, and constantly worked out as if my very life depended on it.
 Well, because it did.
 Now, 4 months later and more than 50 pounds lighter, I feel the best I’ve felt since the waning days of the Clinton administration.
-Even though I still have a ways to go before I’m using corny pictures of me lifting up my shirt to expose my abs as my twitter avatar, I couldn’t be happier with my progress: Blood pressure and liver functions back to normal, glucose levels back to normal as well, no more sleep apnea, and an overall change in temperament.(I’ll still fuck you up, so don’t sleep!)
+Even though I still have a ways to go before I’m using corny pictures of me lifting up my shirt to expose my abs as my twitter avatar, I couldn’t be happier with my progress: Blood pressure and liver functions back to normal, glucose levels back to normal as well, no more sleep apnea, and an overall change in temperament.(I’ll still fuck you up, don’t get it twisted!)

 That said, I wasn’t fully prepared for the way people would treat me at the precise moment I could give an accurate description of my penis to a police sketch artist.
 Sure, I knew that dropping three t-shirt sizes and 10 pant sizes would illicit some form of reaction from family, friends, and shrug-worthy acquaintances.
 But I never knew that I’d be on the business end of so much silliness because of it.
 For example: